asynkron/protoactor-website/hugo/content/docs/what-is-protoactor.md

 Proto.Actor is a **Next generation Actor Model framework**.

 Over the last few years we have seen two competing approaches of actors emerging.
-First we have the classical Erlang/Akka style actors, and later came the Microsoft Orleans style *"virtual actors"* or *"Grains"*.
+First we have the classical Erlang/Classic Akka style actors, and later came the Microsoft Orleans style *"virtual actors"* or *"Grains"*.
 These two ways both yield different benefits and drawbacks.

 Proto.Actor unifies both of these two ways of working under a common framework.